 Rankin’s ground-breaking interactive VR film Downloaded employed a unique hybrid live action and real-time approach to allow the viewer to become the protagonist, playing alongside a live action character performed by Tiera Skovbye (Riverdale, Nurses).
 Downloaded premiered in competition at the Venice Biennale in 2019 and was rated by Forbes among the top 50 XR works of the year.

 Once again proving the breadth of his technical and creative abilities in 2020, Rankin was the technical architect of Lost Horizon Festival, the world’s first multi-day, multi-stage music, art and culture festival to take place in virtual reality.
 Over the course of two days, 10,000 attendees poured into the virtual stages and dancefloors on the Sansar platform, via VR headsets as well as desktop and smartphone apps.
 The lineup of bands and DJs included such luminaries as Fatboy Slim, Carl Cox, Coldcut and Kittin and attracted more than 4.3 million streaming views.

-Most recently, Rankin has demonstrated his skill in real-time filmmaking and the tools of virtual production by being selected for the Unreal Virtual Production Fellowship, where he single-handedly created the Sci-Fi/Fantasy animated short Orthogonal.
+Among these pandemic accomplishments, Rankin further demonstrated his skill in real-time filmmaking and the tools of virtual production by being selected for the Unreal Virtual Production Fellowship, where he single-handedly created the Sci-Fi/Fantasy animated short Orthogonal.
 This poignant, high concept story was named Best Animation at Hang Onto Your Shorts film festival, earned an Award of Merit at the Best Shorts Competition and has screened at a number of other festivals.

 Orthogonal uses a light, poetic touch to address themes of tribalism and political polarization, while Downloaded serves as a subtle warning about the danger that technology for technology’s sake poses to humanity.
 Rankin has made no secret of his mission to help usher in a more diverse, fair and sustainable society and that mission informs all of his recent creative work.

 Rankin has both New Zealand and Canadian citizenship and currently lives in Los Angeles.